One-dimensional swimmers in viscous fluids: dynamics, controllability, and existence of optimal controls: Existence of an optimal swimming strategy

-\begin{proof} We first observe that the set of motions $\chi$ on which we are mimimizing is nonempty by Theorem \ref{300}.
+has a solution. \end{theorem} \begin{proof} We first observe that the set of motions $\chi$ on which we are mimimizing is nonempty by Theorem \ref{300}.
 Let us consider a minimizing sequence $(\chi_k)_k$.
 By \eqref{1008} there exists a constant $M<+\infty$ such that,

 for every $k$.
 Notice that the external disks condition with radius $\rho$ gives the estimate

 for every $t\in [0,T]$ and for a.e.\ $s\in [0,L]$.

 We now show that $\chi_k(\cdot,t)$ is bounded in $L^2(0,L)$ uniformly with respect to $k$ and $t$.
 Since $\chi_k(\cdot,0)=\chi_\init(\cdot)$, for every $s\in [0,L]$ we have